Deepanshi21/FACTORS/README.md

 ![image](https://user-images.githubusercontent.com/79203522/207047292-2957c7a0-0f5a-455b-af44-d9b3041b9c77.png)

 This project required GPU access, and since, through trials and demonstrations, we have exhausted our limit of AWS server.
-Wwe are trying to extend the limit in the future.
+We are trying to extend the limit.